neondatabase/website/content/docs/manage/overview.md

 ## Roles

 In Neon, roles are Postgres roles.
 A role is required to create and access a database.
 A role belongs to a branch.
-While there is no strict limit on the number of roles you can create, we recommend keeping it under 500 per branch.
+There is a limit of 500 roles per branch.
 The default branch of a Neon project is created with a role named for your database.
 For example, if your database is named `neondb`, the project is created with a role named `neondb_owner`.
 This role is the owner of the database.
 Any role created via the Neon Console, CLI, or API is created with [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) privileges.
 For more information, see [Manage roles](/docs/manage/roles).

 ## Databases

 As with any standalone instance of Postgres, a database is a container for SQL objects such as schemas, tables, views, functions, and indexes.
 In Neon, a database belongs to a branch.
 If you do not specify your own database name when creating a project, the default branch of your project is created with a ready-to-use database named `neondb`.
-While there is no strict limit on the number of databases you can create, we recommend keeping it under 500 per branch.
+There is a limit of 500 databases per branch.
 For more information, see [Manage databases](/docs/manage/databases).

+## Schemas

+All databases in Neon are created with a `public` schema, which is the default behavior for any standard PostgreSQL instance.
+SQL objects are created in the `public` schema, by default.
+For more information about the `public` schema, refer to [The Public schema](https://www.postgresql.org/docs/current/ddl-schemas.html#DDL-SCHEMAS-PUBLIC), in the _PostgreSQL documentation_.